molecule/molecule.github.io/_recipes/peak-to-peak-pancakes.md

 6. Reduce oven temperature to 325 degrees and bake 8-10 minutes.
 7. Invert on serving platter.
 8. Sprinkle with powdered sugar and serve with fresh berries and warm maple syrup on the side.

+This recipe was originally made for high altitude, but it seems to work fine at sea level too.